Madoff investment scandal: Mark Madoff

-Madoff's elder son, Mark Madoff, was found dead on December 11, 2010, two years to the day after he turned his father in.
+Madoff's elder son, Mark Madoff, was found dead on December11, 2010, two years to the day after he turned his father in.
 He was found hanged with a dog leash inside his New York apartment in an apparent suicide, but authorities said he left no suicide note.

 Mark had unsuccessfully sought a Wall Street trading job after the scandal broke, and it was reported that he was distraught over the possibility of criminal charges, as federal prosecutors were making criminal tax-fraud probes.
 Among the many Madoff family members being sued by the court-appointed trustee Irving Picard were Mark's two young children.

 In his lawsuit, Picard stated that Mark and other Madoff family members improperly earned tens of millions of dollars, through "fictitious and backdated transactions", and falsely documented loans to buy real estate that weren't repaid.
 Picard also argued that Mark was in a position to recognize the fraud of his father's firm, as Mark was a co-director of trading, was the designated head of the firm in his father's absence, and held several securities licenses—Series 7, 24 and 55 with the Financial Industry Regulatory Authority.
 However, he worked in a division of Madoff's company distinct from the one involved with Madoff's fraud, which has not been accused of any wrongdoing.

 Sondra Wiener and husband

-Madoff's sister, Sondra Wiener, and her husband, were found dead in their Boynton Beach home on February 17, 2022 from an apparent murder–suicide, according to the Palm Beach County Sheriff's Office.
+Madoff's sister, Sondra Wiener, and her husband, were found dead in their Boynton Beach home on February17, 2022 from an apparent murder–suicide, according to the Palm Beach County Sheriff's Office.
 The name of Wiener's husband was not revealed because his family chose to invoke a law that guarantees the right to privacy of crime victims.
-An earlier Facebook post by the sheriff's office, however, named a 90-year-old man named Marvin as being Wiener's husband.
 Authorities have not provided details of who shot whom in the apparent murder–suicide.

 In 2009, Sondra's son David said that Madoff had defrauded his mother, and that it was "very painful."